lstappen/MuSe-Toolbox/README.md

 _MuSeAnnotationBox_ a Python-based open-source toolkit for creating a variety of continuous and discrete emotion gold standards.
 In a single framework, we unify a wide range of fusion methods, such as Estimator Weighted Evaluator(EWE), DTW-Barycenter Averaging (DBA), and Generic-Canonical Time Warp-ing (GCTW), as well as providing an implementation of Rater Aligned Annotation Weighting (RAAW).
 The latter method, RAAW, aligns the annotations in an translation-invariant way before weighting them based on inter-rater agreement between the raw annotations.

 (c) Chair of Embedded Intelligence for Health Care and Wellbeing, University of Augsburg.
-Published under GNU General Public license, see LICENSE.md file for details.
+Published under GNU General Public license, see LICENSE file for details. _TODO: add license_

 Please direct any questions or requests to contact.muse2020[@]gmail.com or stappen[@]ieee.org or via PR.